yujiri8/yujiri.xyz/argument/privilege.md

 	No doubt someone will claim it's justified because most criminals are men.
 I think you have no idea how circular reasoning works if you make that objection.
 Those stats don't count criminals, but *convicts*, so they can't be used to prove a lack of bias in the conviction system.

-	It's infuriating that lots of leftist websites will actually spin the incarceration stats as *misogyny*.
+	It's infuriating that lots of leftist websites actually spin the incarceration stats as *misogyny*.
 They'll say things like "the incarceration rate for women has been *rising* twice as fast as for men for the last two decades", ignoring that prisoners are still almost all men.

 * [**Circumcision**](/protagonism/circumcision).
 I left this for last because it's tasteless to mention anything else after this.
 If you know about this and still claim men are 'privileged', just shut up until you're ready to stop being a victim-blaming asshole.